gearmamn06/AnimationSeries/README.md

 ### Caution

-All Recursable(Recursion or RecursionSeries) instances are not restartable after clear is called.  <br />
+All AnimationSeries instances are not restartable after clear is called.  <br />
 It is also a reference type, so it is not copied.

 ```swift